God’s Love: New Every Morning (Part 3)

 Hymn: We need not seek for cloistered cell, Our neighbor and our words farewell.

-Nor strive to find ourselves too high For sinful man beneath the sky.
+Nor strive to find ourselves too high For sinful ones beneath the sky.

 Comment: This stanza reminds me of John 17.
 Christ was praying to His Heavenly Father on the night before His crucifixion.
-He prayed for Himself as He prepared to sacrifice Himself for our sins and He prayed for His first century followers.
-He also prayed for all believers who would come to trust and obey the Lord through the apostles’ message.
+He prayed for Himself as He prepared to sacrifice Himself for our sins.
+Then Jesus prayed for His first-century disciples.
+Then He also prayed for all believers who would come to trust and obey Him through the apostles’ message.
 He was praying for us who follow Him now!

-Robert Murray M’Cheyne said: “If I could hear Christ praying for me in the next room, I would not fear a million enemies.
+Robert Murray M’Cheyne (1813-1843) said, “If I could hear Christ praying for me in the next room, I would not fear a million enemies.
 Yet distance makes no difference.
-He is praying for me.”
+The Lord is praying for me now.”
 Jesus prayed for Peter to be delivered from Satan’s attacks and that Peter’s faith not fail.
-Christ prayed on the cross, “Father, forgive them, for they do not know what they are doing.”3 This doctrine is super-practical, beloved.
-Jesus has prayed for us and He keeps on praying.
-And there is no chance that His prayers will not be answered.
-The Lord is faithful and He will strengthen and guard us from the world, the flesh, and the devil.4
+Christ prayed on the cross, “Father, forgive them, for they do not know what they are doing.”3 This truth is super-practical, beloved.
+Jesus has prayed for His believers, and He keeps on praying.
+And Christ’s prayers are guaranteed to be answered.
+The Lord is faithful, and He will strengthen and guard us from the world, the flesh, and the devil.4

-First century Christians may have wished for Christ to take them home with Him right away to Heaven.
+First-century Christians may have wished that Christ would take them home to Heaven right away.
 That would spare them from the hatred, pressure, and danger of living here in a world that is hostile to the one true and living God.
-Nowadays we too may wish to be spared from troubles.
-But the Lord makes us His co-laborers and He still has work for each of us to do for Him before He takes us home.
-We should not expect freedom from struggle, but God’s strength to do it.
-Not freedom from temptation, but the Spirit’s power to overcome it.
+Nowadays, we also wish to be spared from troubles.
+But the Lord makes us His co-laborers, and He still has work for each of us to do for Him before He takes us home.
+We should not expect freedom from struggle, but God’s strength to endure.
+We are not exempt from temptation, but given the Spirit’s power to overcome.
 We do not yet receive freedom from suffering, but we can receive joy now in the Father’s love alongside our pain.
-With God’s help, we can make the world a better place by our presence, honoring Christ in our places of service.
+With God’s help, we can make the world a better place by our presence, honoring Christ in our small places of service.
 We are to be the salt of the earth and the light of the world, pointing others to Jesus.6

-We must not be insulated or isolated or from the world, but take risks in serving Christ.
+We must not be insulated or isolated from the world, but rather take risks in serving Christ.
 That’s part of living by faith in Him.
-Taking wise risks may impact others for Jesus.
-He has promised: I will arise and will place them in the safety for which they long.8 We can depend on our loving Lord!
+Leaving our comfort zone may impact others for Jesus.
+God has promised: I will arise and will place them in the safety for which they long.8 We can depend on our loving Lord!

 Stanza 6